The Nockberge Biosphere Park

 Get to know the past and present of the Carinthian Nockberge!

-10-year evaluation of the UNESCO Salzburger Lungau & Kärtner Nockberge Biosphere Reserve
+10-year evaluation of the UNESCO Salzburger Lungau & Kärtner Nockberge Biosphere Park

 PRESERVING UNIQUE FEATURES AND ALLOWING NEW ONES